ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 In this tutorial, you will learn:

-* How to create virtual data center (VDC) networks inside your virtual data center,
+* How to create VDC networks inside your VDC.
-* How to create virtual machines and attach them to your virtual data center network, and
+* How to create virtual machines (VMs) and attach them to your VDC network.
-* How to configure network address translation (NAT) and firewall (FW) rules on your virtual data center edge gateway.
+* How to configure network address translation (NAT) and firewall (FW) rules on your VDC edge gateway.

 The following diagram presents an overview of the solution to be deployed.